Embla-Flatlandsmo/TTK4145-distributed-elevator-project/README.md

 The control of the local elevator is mainly done in `local_elevator/fsm`.
 The elevator has been implemented as a finite state machine whose events come from the loop in `main.rs`.
 These are events such as *"Arrived on new floor"*, *"Obstruction signal active"*, *"New order was assigned"* and "*Door timer has timed out*" In order to detect motor power loss, we also implemented a *Movement Timeout* state which the elevator enters if "I have tried to go somewhere, but I have not arrived anywhere in quite some time".

 Finally, most of the interesting settings in our project is given in `util/constants.rs`.
 This is also where you have to set the ID of the elevator.
-It is important that the ID of the elevator is unique on the network, otherwise we
+It is important that the ID of the elevator is unique on the network.

 To run this project
 -----